Recent tomes I’ve tapped

 She’s a gelatinous chameleon, enacting stunning physical transformations with her bulbous head, serpentine legs and polka-dot suckers to blend seamlessly into the Day-Glo surroundings.
 Her effortless shape-shifting is part of the movie’s multi-pronged magic.

 “My Octopus Teacher” reminds me of many oceany things, like the charmingly odd adopt an octopus campaign at the World Wildlife Fund, where for a $55 donation you get a plush stuffed octopus, a photo, an adoption certificate and other tentacular goodies.
-It never occurred to me that octopi were endangered, but WWF says they’re “vulnerable to toxins and pollution,” yet doesn’t that cover just about everything?
+It never occurred to me that octopuses were endangered, but WWF says they’re “vulnerable to toxins and pollution,” yet doesn’t that cover just about everything?
 (Please send me $55.
 I am endangered.
 My plush doll is amazing.)

 As much as I love watching the delightful octopus in the movie, I love even more putting octopus in my mouth.
 Almost unavoidable on midscale restaurant menus — perhaps another reason they’re endangered — grilled octopus is hot stuff, up there with bone marrow and short ribs.
 Both chewy and silky, the meat has a mild sea-foody flavor complemented by a good fiery sear.
 Here’s a spectacular piece I scarfed in Barcelona: